Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Analysis with Random Ordering

 We present two rules for choosing $\bsmax$ given a fixed gas price floor $\gpmin$: a simple baseline that scales to the point where user welfare plateaus, and a refined rule that stops earlier by requiring that marginal capacity primarily serves users.

 \parhead{A baseline rule: stop scaling at the plateau $B_{\mathrm{plat}}$.} Choose a gas price floor $\gpmin$.
 For this fixed floor, user welfare increases with $\bsmax$ until the system reaches the slack threshold $B_{\mathrm{plat}}(\gpmin)$.
 At this point, the block has enough space to fit both the non-spam demand that remains at the floor and the spam that is still profitable at that floor.
 Once $\bsmax \ge B_{\mathrm{plat}}(\gpmin)$, further increase in block size does not increase user welfare, because the user side is already capped by $D(\gpmin)$.
 The revenue also does not increase, and only the externality increases.
-Therefore, if the designer fixes $\gpmin$ and wants to maximize user welfare without creating unnecessary externality, the natural choice is

-This gives a relatively simple benchmark rule: for a fixed gas price floor $\gpmin$, increase block size until the user welfare plateaus.\footnote{In practice, the designer may want to keep some slack in blockspace---as allowed by the bound on externality---to accommodate bursts in user demand, i.e., demand function steepening in our model.
+Therefore, if the designer fixes $\gpmin$ and wants to maximize user welfare without creating unnecessary externality, the natural choice is $ \bsmax^\dagger(\gpmin)=B_{\mathrm{plat}}(\gpmin). $ This gives a relatively simple benchmark rule: for a fixed gas price floor $\gpmin$, increase block size until the user welfare plateaus.\footnote{In practice, the designer may want to keep some slack in blockspace, to accommodate bursts in user demand, i.e., demand function steepening in our model.
 Some blockchains do this by choosing a block capacity larger than the demand at $\gpmin$, so that demand spikes during volatile periods can be absorbed without congestion.}

-\parhead{A refined rule: require that marginal capacity does not admit disproportionate spam.} The benchmark rule $\bsmax^\dagger(\gpmin)=B_{\mathrm{plat}}(\gpmin)$ is useful, but it is still too permissive in practice.
-It allows block size to increase as long as user welfare has not yet completely flattened.
-As we show in Figure~\ref{fig:marginal-capacity}, the proportion of spam to non-spam transactions added at the margin keeps increasing with increase in blockspace.
-Therefore, in practice, the designer may want a stricter rule: if block size is increased by a small amount, a sufficient fraction of that extra capacity should go to useful user gas rather than to spam.
-To make this precise, fix a step size $\Delta B>0$ and define the marginal user share
+\parhead{A refined rule: require that marginal capacity does not admit disproportionate spam.} The benchmark rule $\bsmax^\dagger(\gpmin)=B_{\mathrm{plat}}(\gpmin)$ is useful, but it can be too permissive: near $B_{\mathrm{plat}}$, much of the newly provisioned capacity may be absorbed by spam, as shown in \cref{fig:marginal-capacity}.
+Therefore, in practice, the designer may want a stricter rule: if the block size is increased by a small amount, a sufficient fraction of that extra capacity should go to useful user gas rather than to spam.